 - A strike vote is when the membership authorizes the union to take job action.
 In BC, the union has to give the employer 72 hours notice of job action and we have 90 days to invoke some sort of job action after the strike vote is taken.

-- Your 2014 nominees for the Job Action Committee are:
+- Your 2014 Job Action Committee members are:

 - Nancy Forhan – Applied Science